CagriCatik/Vehicle-Network-Standards/README.md

 3. Commit your changes (`git commit -m "Add my feature"`).
 4. Push to the branch (`git push origin feature/my-feature`).
 5. Open a pull request.

-## Acknowledgements

-- [Docusaurus](https://docusaurus.io/) for making documentation simple and accessible.
-- The automotive community for their continued contributions and innovations.